Registration for the 2025 festival is closed and final.

 - Cost: Included with festival registration.

-W3: 2:00 pm – 3:30 pm. “eBird – A Tool for All Birders: Tips & Tricks from Trip Reports to Vacation Planning”
+W5: 2:30 pm – 4:00 pm. “eBird – A Tool for All Birders: Tips & Tricks from Trip Reports to Vacation Planning”

 Since Mel’s eBird class was so popular last year, he is offering a similar one in the morning and is expanding to offer a second, more in-depth class in the afternoon.

 Plan your next birding vacation, find your next target bird, chase a rarity, and set your next birding goal—all while taking part in the world’s largest citizen science birding project.
 This presentation will help you learn more about eBird whether you are new to birding or an expert.
-Participants should feel free to bring laptops, tablets, or cellphones to see eBird’s features firsthand.
+Participants should feel free to bring laptops, tablets, or cellphones to see eBird features firsthand.

 - Appropriate for everyone who uses a computer.